UbadeAkkad/CSV_Extractor/README.md

 # CSV_Extractor
- To extract certain fields from a CSV file.
+A simple script to extract certain fields from a CSV file, useful for large data files.